 The University will make every reasonable effort to ensure that the investigation and resolution of a report or Complaint occurs in as timely and efficient a manner as possible.
 The University's investigation and resolution of a Complaint (not including an appeal, if applicable) generally will be completed within 60 calendar days of the receipt of the Complaint, absent extenuating circumstances.
-Throughout the investigation, the alleged victim and the Respondent will receive periodic status updates, and notice of any timing extensions, from the Title IX Director or designee.
+Throughout the investigation, the Reporting Individual and the Responding Student will receive periodic status updates, and notice of any timing extensions, from the Title IX Director or designee.
 Prior to the case being referred to the Office of Student Rights and Responsibilities, any party may request an extension of any deadline by providing the Director of Student Rights and Responsibilities, or designee with a written request for an extension that includes reference to the duration of the proposed extension and the basis for the request.
 The Director of Student Rights and Responsibilities or designee may modify any deadline contained in this Policy as necessary and for good cause.

-Students charged with violations of the Student Conduct Code will be given adequate notice of the charges and allegations against them, and be provided an opportunity to address these charges during a hearing.
-The Reporting Party of a sexual misconduct matter may be asked to provide testimony at these proceedings, and are allowed to submit input into the sanctions imposed should the Responding Party be found responsible for a Student Conduct Code violation.
-In cases where the Responding Party's conduct poses a threat to the University community, the University may choose to impose any of the following actions to ensure the safety of students and staff:
+Students charged with violations of the Student Conduct Code will be given adequate notice of the charges and allegations against them and be provided an opportunity to address these charges during a resolution process or hearing.
+The Reporting Individual of a sexual misconduct matter may be asked to provide testimony at these proceedings and are allowed to submit input into the sanctions imposed should the Responding Student be found responsible for a Student Conduct Code violation.